OmegaT-L10N/zh_CN/target/readme_zh_CN.txt

 双击 OmegaT 应用程序。

-你可以将 OmegaT 应用程序拖动到 dock 面板或 Finder 窗口的工具栏 以便从任意位置启动它。您还可以从 Spotlight 搜索区中启动它。
+You may drag the OmegaT application to your dock or to the tool bar of a Finder window to be able to launch it from any location.
+You can also launch it from the Spotlight search field.